urszulawiszniowskaayache/urszulawiszniowskaayache.github.io/_pages/cv.md

 ---

-## Working Papers
+## Working Papers - @Google Scholar and @Cristin

-- *The role of AI in the creation of sustainability-oriented digital innovation*, with Raissa Pershina
+#- *The role of AI in the creation of sustainability-oriented digital innovation*, with Raissa Pershina
-- *Fueling Doubt: Organizational Responses to Strategic Reversals in Climate Commitments*, with Birthe Soppe
+#- *Fueling Doubt: Organizational Responses to Strategic Reversals in Climate Commitments*, with Birthe Soppe
-- *Top Management response to a mining crisis*, with Ivy Buche
+#- *Top Management response to a mining crisis*, with Ivy Buche
-- *Balancing acts – authenticity of assertive talk of female top executives*, with Tina Saebi & Abbie Oliver
+#- *Balancing acts – authenticity of assertive talk of female top executives*, with Tina Saebi & Abbie Oliver
-- *Harmonizing the hive: linguistic strategies in ecosystems*, with Tina Saebi & Nicolai J. Foss
+#- *Harmonizing the hive: linguistic strategies in ecosystems*, with Tina Saebi & Nicolai J. Foss
-- *Platform TMTs: A Communication Shift in New Organisational Forms*, AOM Proc, with Regis Coeurderoy, 2023.
+#- *Platform TMTs: A Communication Shift in New Organisational Forms*, AOM Proc, with Regis Coeurderoy, 2023.
-- *Covid-19 and the scale-up of the platform revolution*, ESCP Impact Papers, with Regis Coeurderoy, 2020.
+#- *Covid-19 and the scale-up of the platform revolution*, ESCP Impact Papers, with Regis Coeurderoy, 2020.

 ---